 Refractory heat insulation types

-Dry, loose form heat insulations that can be poured around and on top of boxed in dome:
+1. Dry, loose form heat insulation's that can be poured around and on top to cover the main cooking part:

 Mixed refractory insulation's: